 The Lake George Consolidated Board of Health is responsible within the town to implement the Public Health Law and Sanitary Code of the State of New York.
 On May 29, 2013, the Consolidated Board of Health introduced the “Septic Initiative Program.”
-This program mandates that all existing onsite wastewater treatment systems (OWTS) within the town are cataloged and inspected, with the goal to ensure that OWTS (also known as septic systems) are functioning optimally.
-Completion of the “Pre-Inspection Worksheet for Onsite Wastewater Treatment Systems” is a necessary first step and will assist the town in determining OWTS that are not functioning optimally and therefore may be polluting our drinking water and Lake George.
+This program worked to catalog all existing onsite wastewater treatment systems (OWTS) within the town and set up an inspection program, with the goal to ensure that OWTS (also known as septic systems) are functioning optimally.
+Completion of the “Pre-Inspection Worksheet for Onsite Wastewater Treatment Systems” is a necessary first step for property owners and will assist the town in assessing if systems are functioning optimally or if they are hazardous to human or environmental health.

 Onsite wastewater treatment systems are effective when properly designed, installed, and maintained.
 However, an inadequate OWTS, lack of routine maintenance, increased seasonal usage, undersized and overused systems, or the installation of septic systems on sites with unacceptable soil conditions can all lead to wastewater treatment failure.
 In addition, these OWTS in close proximity to Lake George or a stream flowing to the lake can negatively impact water quality and our drinking water.
 “Your Septic System” is a good resource for information about your home’s onsite wastewater treatment system and its required maintenance (published by Cornell Cooperative Extension).

-At this time, the Town of Lake George is in the process of information gathering.
-If you live within 500 feet of Lake George or within 100 feet of a stream, tributary, or wetland, you have received a letter and a Pre Inspection Worksheet from the Town of Lake George.
-The worksheet is required to be completed and returned with attachments and a copy of a recent septic tank pump out receipt to the Planning and Zoning Office.
-When you have scheduled an appointment for your septic system inspection and/or pump out, please call the office so that staff can join you on site (to assess your OWTS and share information).
+At this time, the Town of Lake George has finished the Septic Initiative Program report and is striving towards implementation.
+If you live within 500 feet of Lake George or within 100 feet of a stream, tributary, or wetland, you have received a letter and a Pre Inspection Worksheet from the Town of Lake George and may have participated in the inventory process.
+If you have scheduled a septic system inspection and/or pump out, please call the office so that staff can join you on site if warranted.